This is an independent service. NYSERB is not affiliated with New York State, NYSERDA, or any government agency. Learn more

 • Electrical panel upgrades needed to support clean energy equipment

-• Moderate-income (80% to 150% of area median income): up to $4,000 for heat pump space heating/cooling
+• Moderate-income (80% to 150% of area median income): up to $4,000 for heat pump space heating and cooling, with other equipment rebates at roughly 50% of the low-income amounts.

-The combined federal HEAR maximum across all eligible equipment is up to $14,000 per household.
-That figure is from EnergySage (updated May 6, 2026), which cites the federal HEAR statute and the NASEO state tracking page.
-It has not been independently confirmed from NYSERDA's own published figures.
-Treat it as a strong indicator, not a guarantee; the actual amount your household receives is determined through the EmPower+ application.
+The combined federal HEAR maximum is up to $14,000 per household.
+That figure is from EnergySage (updated May 6, 2026), citing the federal HEAR statute and the NASEO state tracking page.
+It has not been independently confirmed against NYSERDA's published figures.
+Treat it as a strong indicator, not a guarantee.
+The actual amount is determined through the application.

 How to apply